VamsiKrishna2604/VamsiKrishna2604/README.md

 ## 🧠 About Me
 * Skilled in Data analysis, Visualization, Database querying, and Reporting
 * Passionate about solving business problems using data and improving decision-making
+* Interested in learning new analytics tools and solving business problems with data

 ## Technologies & Tools